scottvieira/Documentation/source/integration.md

 ##### Installation
 In Coral, install Unirest and league/oauth2-client in resources/api_client (composer might be the easiest way to do it)

-In Koha, install Net::OAuth2::AuthorizationServer and enable RESTOAuth2ClientCredentials syspref.
+In Koha, install Net::OAuth2::AuthorizationServer and enable RESTOAuth2ClientCredentials system preference.

 ##### Configuration
 In Koha, create a user for the REST API, edit this user, click on more -> manage API Keys -> Generate new client id/secret pair.